RBKC-WCC-SharedIT/rbkc_festival_calendars/readme.md

-The RBKC Festival Calendars module provides calendar of events, based on a view.
+The RBKC Festival Calendars module provides a calendar of events, based on a view.

 ![Screenshot of Calendar displayed by month](/calendar-screenshot.png?raw=true)